highonskooma/pdfMetadataExtractor/README.md

 # pdfMetadataExtractor

- A python script for windows that extracts pdf metadata from any pdf in a subfolder.\
+ A python script that recursively extracts pdf metadata from any pdf in a subfolder.\
  It also extracts thumbnails from each file and stores them in an images folder

 ## Requirements